 Opportunities are to be achieved through funding and support provided by Research Forest revenues and from research grants and support obtained from government research funding as well as industrial contributions.

-Recent Research and Innovation Achievements
+Current Research and Innovation Projects

 Future Research and Innovation Direction